(Disclosure: Some of the links below may be affiliate links)

 Investart is a Swiss company founded in 2016 by Richard Toolen.
 The service was publicly launched in 2019.
-And in 2021, they announced that they dropped their fees to zero!
+At the beginning of 2021, they reduce their fees to zero!
 But then, they reintroduced some fees in mid-2021.

 Since they are not charging management fees, they have to make money with other services.
 Indeed, they are proposing several financial services:

 - Financial consultation

 So, you could invest your money there and then consult with them to plan your financial life and your future investments in the future.
 Keep in mind that I have not tested their paid services, only their online investment platform.